What is Holistic Wellness vs. Integrative Medicine?

 But what if your pain is actually a result of financial stress?
 A doctor with an approach rooted in integrative medicine may be more likely to catch this.

-Dr. Paula is a holistic doctor practicing right here in Columbus.
-She can’t wait to discuss your wellness goals and help identify new strategies and approaches, so give us a call, schedule a session, or learn more about integrative medicine today!
+We can’t wait to discuss your wellness goals and help identify new strategies and approaches.
+Rejuvenate You provides a variety of health and wellness services to start you on the path to a better you.
+Give us a call, schedule a session, or learn more about integrative medicine today!

-Be sure to subscribe to our blog for more holistic wellness info and promotions!
+Be sure to subscribe to our blog for more info and promotions!